niranjanasa1/useless_project_temp/README.md

-Users can continue the battle through tournaments, view letter-frequency charts, discover funny zodiac-style personalities, and finally witness the completely unnecessary Boss Declaration
+Users can continue the battle through tournaments, view letter-frequency charts, discover funny zodiac-style personalities, and finally witness the completely unnecessary winner and loser interview.

 ## Technical Details
 ### Technologies/Components Used